erlinnn/w_a/README.md

 - Globe.GL for the 3D Earth
 - OpenWeatherMap for weather data

-## Thanks
-- Created by Sumukh R , Student of AI&ML
+## Created by Sumukh R , Student of AI&ML